Breast

 Edges blending with surrounding Edges blending with surrounding

-Edges blending with surrounding
+Edges blend with surrounding tissue

 Vague stromal nodularity